GabrielePintus/GabrielePintus.github.io/_posts/2025-06-09-operation-yankee.markdown

 The story of how I met him is a bit long, if you’re curious, you can read the full version in my other post: [How I Met Alfredo Canziani](/operation-yankee/2025/06/09/himac).
 It’s a funny story, and I think it’s worth sharing.
 After a few messages, an interview, and a meeting in person in Trieste, he accepted me as a research affiliate.
 In return, I agreed to help him create the course Introduction to Deep Learning, which he would later teach at NYU and for which he was developing new material.

-So I started working on the assignments for the students as a Teaching Assistant.
-I wasn’t even in New York yet, but I was already beginning to revisit the basics I had studied before—this time from a different perspective.
+So I started helping with the assignments for the students as a Teaching Assistant.
+I wasn’t even in New York yet, but I was already beginning to revisit the basics I had studied before, this time from a different perspective.
 I’m not afraid to admit that, at first, I was a bit skeptical about the approach.
-I was more accustomed to a math-oriented style of teaching, where everything is derived from first principles and built up step by step.
+I was used to a math-oriented style of teaching, where everything is derived from first principles and built up step by step.
 This course followed a completely different approach, and that initially made me uncomfortable.
 But since I believe that “anything you learn is useful”, I set my doubts aside and began to embrace the new perspective.

 In the second week of March 2025, I finally arrived in New York City.
 I was excited, but also a bit nervous.
 I had never been so far from home, and the only person I even remotely knew, prof. Canziani, wasn’t in the city during my first week there.